abubakerKhaled/PicPost/postgresql_setup_in_django.md

 ## Conclusion

-You have successfully set up PostgreSQL in your Django project, created a new database, created a new role, and connected that role to the database.
+You have successfully set up PostgreSQL in your Django project, created a new database, created a new role, granted the necessary privileges, and connected that role to the database.
 If you encounter any issues, check the console output for error messages and ensure that your PostgreSQL service is running.